Acacia holosericea: Use in horticulture

-A. holosericea is available for cultivation by seed, although the seeds must be scarified prior to planting.
+This species of wattle can be grown by seed, although the seeds must be scarified prior to planting.
 It grows quickly and well in a sunny, reasonably well drained position in most soil types.
 It is suitable as a feature plant or as a hedge or screen plant.

-It has attractive foliage and fruit and can be grown in tropical areas.
+It has attractive foliage and fruit, and can be grown in tropical areas.